Creating a digital experience for students and members to enhance their French language and culture journey

 I prefer to have an online way to manage classes and events.

-• In-person interaction and in-building resources like the library
+• In-person interaction and in-building resources like library

 • Registering for classes, events, and memberships